NeuroMomentum/cognition-assurance/FAQ.md

 # FAQ

-## What is Anatomy Warfare?
+## What is Cognition Assurance?
-'Anatomy Warfare' refers to the deliberate and strategic practice of dissecting, analyzing, and manipulating the internal components - whether physiological, institutional, technological, or conceptual - of an entity, system, or ideology to expose vulnerabilities, exercise influence, or exert dominance.
+'Cognition Assurance' refers to the deliberate and strategic practice of dissecting, analyzing, and manipulating the internal components - whether physiological, institutional, technological, or conceptual - of an entity, system, or ideology to expose vulnerabilities, exercise influence, or exert dominance.
 It emphasizes the exploitation of a system or its components as a means of enacting conflict, inducing compromise, or catalyzing transformation.

-## Who coined the term Anatomy Warfare?
+## Who coined the term Cognition Assurance?
-The term 'Anatomy Warfare' is proposed by NeuroMomentum Consulting Services, a U.S. Registered LLC.
+The term 'Cognition Assurance' is proposed by NeuroMomentum Consulting Services, a U.S. Registered LLC.

-## What are the key characteristics of Anatomy Warfare?
+## What are the key characteristics of Cognition Assurance?
 - Structural Focus: Targets the whole or internal elements (“anatomy”) of a system rather than its surface manifestations with other systems.
 - Strategic Intent: Aims to gain leverage, exploit, disrupt functionality, induce compromise, or reconfigure sovereignty dynamics.
 - Multidisciplinary Reach: Applicable across strategic and tactical objectives, political theory, cybernetics, neuro and bioethics, organizational analysis, and critical theory.

-## What are some examples of Anatomy Warfare applications?
+## What are some examples of Cognition Assurance applications?
 - Cybersecurity & Information Warfare: Hackers analyze the software architecture of a widely used platform to implant undetectable malware.
 - Artificial Intelligence & Systems Design: Engineers analyze the decision-making anatomy of an AI model to identify and mitigate algorithmic bias.
 - Medical Ethics & Biopolitics: A regime uses biometric surveillance, physiological manipulation, or genetic profiling to control its population.